Skip to content

 The initial sensory experience of the 2021 vintage is a classic example of a wine in a state of reduction.
 Upon opening, the nose is dominated by challenging aromas: cardboard, wet paper, and even a rubbery note.
 These notes can mask the beautiful fruit underneath.

-- Palate Experience: The wine makes a bold statement with flavors of molasses and licorice.
-It has medium acidity but high tannins (H).
+Palate Experience: The wine makes a bold statement with flavors of molasses and licorice.
+It has medium acidity but high tannins.
 The aftertaste is a battle between bitterness/astringency and a sweet, molasses-like finish, making it a wild and somewhat disjointed ride.

 The ADVINTAGE® Red Transformation: Taming the Beast

-Given the wine’s challenging profile, this is a perfect scenario for ADVINTAGE® Red.
-With the addition of two drops, the transformation is dramatic.
+Given the wine's challenging profile, this is a perfect scenario for ADVINTAGE® Red.
+With a precision micro-dose, the transformation is dramatic.

 The primary effect is the cleaning up of the aromatic profile.
 The lingering "dirty" notes fade, allowing the beautiful black fruit to shine.
 The heavy, oily texture is refined into something smoother and more velvety.
 Most impressively, the battle between bitterness and sweetness is resolved, replaced by a long, clean, and balanced finish.